Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 where $r_{q_i}(t_j)$ denotes the residuals between the flow data ($q_i^d(t_j)$ (mL/s)) and the associated model predictions ($q_i^m(t_j)$ (mL/s)) at each of the four locations ($i=1,\dots4$) at time $t_j$ ($j = 1, \ldots T_p$), denoting the $j^{\textrm{th}}$ time step within the cardiac cycle. $T_p$ refers to the number of time point measurements (19-28) per cardiac cycle.
 This number differs between patients.
 The combined flow residual is defined as

 where ${\bf r}_{{\bf q}_i}$ is the residual vector for flow $i$ defined in (\ref{eq:res_q}).
 It should be noted that $\mathbf{r_q}$ has dimensions of $4\times T_p$.

-Pressure measurements are only available from one location at peak systole and diastole; therefore, the pressure residual is defined as
+Pressure measurements are available from one location at peak systole and diastole; therefore, the pressure residual is defined as

 where $p_i^d$ and $p_i^m$, $i=\text{sys}, \text{dia}$ (mmHg) denote the data and model predictions respectively.
 Since we do not have the exact location of the cuff measurement, we match model predictions to data at the midpoint of the brachial artery.
 We perform sensitivity and identifiability analysis to determine a subset of influential and identifiable parameters.
-The initial set of parameters to be explored include those not determined from the patient data, i.e.~the material and structured tree parameters,
+The initial set of parameters to be explored include those not determined from the patient data, i.e.,~the material and structured tree parameters,